DGretta/Music/niftycase-builds.md

 ## Recommendations by Style:

-**Note on Versioning:**
+**Note on Build Types:**
-- **Version 0 (Percussive):** Standalone exploration of euclidean rhythms and polyrhythmic percussion
+- **Independent (Percussive):** Standalone exploration of euclidean rhythms and polyrhythmic percussion
-- **Version 1 (Percussive):** Specialized percussion companion to Generative V1 - focused synthesis without master clock
+- **Generative (Percussive):** Specialized percussion companion to Generative - focused synthesis without master clock
-- **Version 1 (Generative):** Evolved algorithmic composition system with euclidean foundation
+- **Generative:** Evolved algorithmic composition system with euclidean foundation
-- Versions 0 are standalone systems; Version 1s are designed to work together as a dual-case setup
+- Independent builds are standalone systems; Generative builds are designed to work together as a dual-case setup

-**Most Versatile:** The Generative Version 1 - can create everything from ambient to rhythmic music
+**Most Versatile:** The Generative - can create everything from ambient to rhythmic music
-**Best Dual-Case Setup:** Generative V1 + Percussive V1 - complete algorithmic composition with specialized percussion
+**Best Dual-Case Setup:** Generative + Percussive Generative - complete algorithmic composition with specialized percussion
-**Most Rhythmic Standalone:** The Percussive Version 0 - complete polyrhythmic system in one case
+**Most Rhythmic Standalone:** The Percussive Independent - complete polyrhythmic system in one case
 **Most Fun:** The Techno build - immediate gratification and dance-ready
 **Most Experimental:** The Ambient build - perfect for sound design and exploration
 **Most Musical:** The Melodic build - great for traditional song structures